Dr. Anderson is a Professor in the Department of Foods and Nutrition.

 - Where did you earn your degrees and what are your current responsibilities at UGA?

 I earned a B.Sc. in Nutrition & Food Science and MPhil in Human Nutrition from the University of Ghana, and earned my MPH in Epidemiology and Ph.D. in Nutritional Sciences from the University of Connecticut.
-I am currently an associate professor in the Department of Foods and Nutrition in the College of Family and Consumer Sciences, and an adjunct associate professor in the Department of Epidemiology and Biostatistics in the College of Public Health.
+I am currently a professor in the Department of Foods and Nutrition in the College of Family and Consumer Sciences, and an adjunct associate professor in the Department of Epidemiology and Biostatistics in the College of Public Health.
 I also direct a summer service learning program to Ghana.

 - When did you come to UGA and what brought you here?